Lansing Municipal Airport

 Lansing Municipal Airport is a public airport located 21 mi south of Chicago, in Lansing, a village in Cook County, Illinois, United States.
 It is owned by the Village of Lansing.
+Before its acquisition by the village, it was known as Chicago-Hammond Airport.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Lansing Municipal Airport is assigned IGQ by the FAA but has no designation from the IATA.

+In 2025, the airport hired a consultant to connect the community with aviation, the airport's history, and more.
+The goal is to broaden the airport's ability to host a variety of events, air shows, and field trips.
+The airport was named Reliever Airport of the Year by the Illinois Department of Transportation later that year.

 The airport is home to a number of flight schools and is a hub for student pilots.